Travis Scott FaceTimes Kylie Jenner During NYC Performance Amid Pregnancy Reports

 During the event, which was a promo for his Ksubi x Travis Scott collab, the music man spun some fresh beats for the enraptured crowd.
 The entertainer really got things going when he flipped his phone around to show his lady the scene.

-Of course, people noticed the youngest member of the Kardashian/Jenner's very recognizable face and started to cheer as soon as they saw her.
+Of course, the audience was quick to notice the youngest member of the Kardashian/Jenner's very recognizable face and started to cheer as soon as they saw her.

 Looks like despite Travis' demanding scheduling, these two are making it work!